kaiserbergin/NBomber.Website/src/docs/docs/nbomber-cluster.md

 }
 ```

-As you can see in the Coordinator config, we specified what scenarios will be executed on the Coordinator.
+As you can see in Coordinator config, we specified what scenarios will be executed on Coordinator.

 ```json
 "TargetScenarios": ["insert_mongo"]
 ```

-And what scenarios will be executed on Agents (AgentGroup will be described in the section about Agent).
+Scenarios that will be executed on Agents (AgentGroup will be described in the section about Agent):

 ```json
 "Agents": [